kedro-org/kedro/docs/source/03_tutorial/06_visualise_pipeline.md

 ![](../meta/images/pipeline_visualisation.png)

-You may also use the `--autoreload` flag to autoreload Kedro Viz when the a `Python` or `YAML` file has changed in the corresponding Kedro project.
+You may also use the `--autoreload` flag to autoreload Kedro Viz when a `Python` or `YAML` file has changed in the corresponding Kedro project.

 ![](../meta/images/pipeline_viz_autoreload.gif)